adobe/coral-spectrum/README.md

 npm install
 ```

-Or, for a full build from scratch:
+Or, fetch dependencies and perform a full build from scratch:
 ```
 ./build.sh
 ```